Meet our Board

 Sheryl is currently employed as a lawyer with Donnelly Murphy Lawyers PC in Goderich.
 Her practice focuses on Wills, Estates, Estate Litigation, Family Law and representing children as a panel member with the Office of the Children’s Lawyer.
 Sheryl was called to the Bar in 2002.
 Prior to practising law, Sheryl worked as a Health Promotion Specialist and held senior management positions within the Huron County Health Unit.
 She brings strong background, practical experience and understanding in health promotion, the determinants of health and public health.
 Sheryl has held executive positions in provincial health promotion organizations and has served as a member of various boards including the Southwest Local Health Integration Network.
 Sheryl has a Bachelor degree in Physical and Health Education, a Bachelor of Education, a Master of Arts and a Bachelor of Laws from Western University in London.
 (Member since 2016)

-Amanda is a Parliamentary Affairs Advisor for the Senate of Canada and provides strategic and legislative advice on public policy and Parliamentary work.
-Amanda has over ten years’ experience on Parliament Hill and is currently advising on Bill C-45, which proposes to legalize and strictly regulate cannabis.
+Amanda is a Director of Parliamentary Affairs for the Senate of Canada and provides strategic and legislative advice on public policy and Parliamentary work.
+Amanda has over ten years’ experience on Parliament Hill and most recently provided advice on Bill C-45, the Cannabis Act, which proposed to legalize and strictly regulate cannabis.
+She has worked on various committees, including the Senate Social Affairs, Science and Technology Committee, by supporting legislative and social studies issues related to cultural affairs and the arts, social and labour matters, health and welfare, youth issues, pensions and housing.
 She is the founding President of the Canadian Federation of Business and Professional Women (BPW) of Ottawa and is past Young Vice President of BPW Canada – a non-profit, non-partisan organization that works to improve the social, economic and political conditions of working women in Canada.
 She brings a passion for the rights of women and girls, as well as strategic and public policy expertise to the board of Health Nexus (Board Member since 2018).

 Emre has a long term interest in and passion for politics, and public policy, and in integrating these with his professional skills in architecture and community planning.
 He has worked with many social and not-for-profit organizations in Canada.
 Currently, Emre is a Strategic Policy Lead for the Government of Ontario Ministry of Long-Term Care’s Strategic Policy and Planning Division.
 In his previous role, as a Senior Policy Advisor in the Ministry of Community and Social Services, he has developed and implemented ministry wide strategy for establishing guidelines and practices for outcome oriented policy and program development.
 Emre holds two master’s degrees: a Master in Architecture from the University of Waterloo and a Master of Public Policy from the School of Public Policy and Governance at the University of Toronto.
 He was a CIHR (Canadian Institute for Health Research) Fellow of Public Health Policy Program at the Dalla Lana School of Public Health and a Lupina Fellow of Comparative Program on Health and Society at the Munk School of Global Affairs, University of Toronto (Board Member since 2018).